Photo: Ville Palonen/Alamy Stock Photo, Illustrations: Robert Kautsky/Azote

 Figure 1.
 Comparison of the five annual estimates of the spawning stock biomass (in tonnes) of the Central Baltic herring stock, made between 2016 and 2021.
 Note that MSY Btrigger and Bpa are at the same level.
 Source: ICES

-According to the stock estimate made in 2016 (the shortest curve in Figure 1), the situation looked very good for the Central Baltic herring.
+According to the stock estimate made in 2016 (see Figure 1), the situation looked very good for the Central Baltic herring.
 ICES models showed that the spawning stock biomass (SSB) had grown from around 500,000 tonnes to just over one million tonnes since 2015.
 The following year, the SSB was estimated at just over 1.3 million tonnes.
 But from then on the data and the scientific models improved, which gradually gave an more bleak picture of the development.

 The estimate from 2021 shows that the SSB has never been close to 1.3 million tonnes in the last 30 years.
-At most, it has been just over 700,000 tonnes (2014), and then dropped to the current level of just under 500,000 tonnes.
+Today, SSB is estimated at just 400,000 tonnes.

-For several years, the EU's fisheries ministers thus received scientific advice which said that there was significantly more fishable herring than there actually was.
-They determined TACs accordingly.
+For several years, the EU's fisheries ministers thus received scientific advice telling them that there was significantly more fishable herring than there was – and TACs were decided accordingly.
 In 2017, for instance, on the basis of the SSB estimate of 1.3 million tonnes, the TAC for 2018 was set at 244,365 tonnes in accordance with the MSY target.
-But in reality, the SSB was probably only half as large, about 600,000 tonnes, which should have led to a much lower TAC (about 130,000 tonnes).
+While in reality, the SSB was probably only half as much, about 600,000 tonnes, which should have led to a much lower TAC (about 130,000 tonnes).

 A decade of overfishing

 Fishing mortality (F) indicates the proportion of a stock that is killed by fishing.
-As long as the fishery does not kill more fish than the stock can produce from year to year (taking account of natural mortality), the fishery is considered to be sustainably managed.
-If the fishing exceeds the fishing mortality consistent with achieving the maximum sustainable yield (FMSY), it is classified as overfishing.
+As long as the fishery does not kill more fish than the stock can produce from year to year (taking account of natural mortality and fluctuations in recruitment), the fishery is considered to be sustainably managed.
+If the fishing mortality exceeds the level that is consistent with achieving the maximum sustainable yield (FMSY), it is classified as overfishing.
 Maintaining fishing pressure at or below FMSY is one of the criteria for assessing whether a commercially fished stock has "good environmental status", according to the EU Marine Strategy Framework Directive (MSFD).

 Figure 2.
 Comparison of the annual estimates of fishing mortality for the Central Baltic herring stock, made between 2016 and 2021.
 The latest estimate from 2021 (red curve) shows that the stock has been overfished (over FMSY) for most of the last 15 years.
 Source: ICES

-ICES' latest assessment of the Central Baltic herring (2021) shows that the stock has been overfished every year since 2005, with the exception of 2012 and 2013.
+ICES' latest assessment of the Central Baltic herring (2021) shows that the stock has been overfished every year since 2005, with the exception of 2012 and 2013 (see Figure 2).
 However, this did not appear in the scientific advice until 2020.
 For example, in 2016, ICES assessed that the stock had been fished sustainably between 2005 and 2015.
-That year's TAC negotiations assumed that this was the case – but in reality, the stock had been overfished for a decade.
+In the TAC negotiations in 2016, it was assumed that the stock had been fished sustainably – but in reality, the stock had been overfished for a decade.

 Figure 3.
 Annual estimates of recruitment in the central herring stock, made between 2016 and 2021.
 The latest estimate (blue line) shows that recruitment has been greatly overestimated for several years.
 Source: ICES